EMDR Therapy Tulsa

 Can EMDR Therapy Help?

-You live waiting for the other shoe to drop and wonder if you’ll ever feel safe in your own body or good enough as you are.
-On paper, your life looks good; people tell you you are smart and capable.
+You live with a persistent sense of dread, and wonder if you’ll ever feel safe in your own body or good enough as you are.
+On paper, your life looks great; people tell you you are smart and capable.
 But inside, you feel anxious, insecure, always second-guessing yourself and worried about what others think of you.
 You’re lonely.
 Even when you’re with people, you feel separate.
-You wonder if they’ll leave once they really know you.
+You wonder if they’ll leave you once they really know you.

-You tell yourself you should be different: less weird, less emotional, less insecure, less… you.
+You tell yourself you should be different: less emotional, less insecure, less weird, less… you.
 You keep striving, you achieve things, but it doesn’t land.
-You still feel like a failure, disconnected.
+You still feel like a failure, and disconnected.
 Sometimes you wonder if it will ever change.

 You aren’t weak and you haven’t failed.